baconjs/bacon.js/README.md

 using the `push` function of the pushable stream.
 You can only push Event objects though.

+`new Bacon.EventStream(subscribe)` creates an event stream with the given subscribe function.

 EventStream
 -----------

-`EventStream` a stream of events.
+`Bacon.EventStream` a stream of events.
 See methods below.

 `stream.subscribe(f)` subscribes given side-effect function to event stream.
 Function will receive Event objects (see below)